gmhafiz/go8/README.md

      task docker:build

 This task also makes a copy of `.env`.
 Since Docker doesn't copy hidden file, we make a copy of it on our `src` stage before transferring it to our final `scratch` stage.
-It also inserts formats git tag and git hash as the API version which runs at compile time. [upx](https://upx.github.io/) is used to make the resulting binary smaller.
+It also inserts formats git tag and git hash as the API version which runs at compile time. -[upx](https://upx.github.io/) is used to make the resulting binary smaller.-gg

 Note that this is a multistage Dockerfile.
 Since we statically compile this API, we can use `scratch` image (it is empty! - no file/folder exists).